The Future Is Now

 KCRW RESIDENT dj: novena carmel (5 pm-6 pm & 8:30 pm-10 pm)

 With music royalty in her blood, Novena Carmel is an eclectic and energetic Bay Area born, LA-based DJ, singer, host, and curator known to lure a crowd and turn the party out.
 As a DJ, her love for music shines through in her wide range of selection, big smile and dance moves.
-In addition to her residencies throughout L.A., Novena has recently played at Amoeba Records, Dublab radio and as a resident at the Stones Throw summer pool party.
-If you find yourself in a room with Novena, you’re in the right place.
+In addition to L.A residencies, Novena has played at Amoeba Records, Dublab radio and as a resident at the Stones Throw summer pool party.

 guest dj: JOSH PEACE (6 pm-8:30 pm)

 Josh Peace has been one of L.A.'s most dedicated and hard-working DJs for over 20 years.
 His unrelenting passion for dance music has taken him to multiple destinations around the world and in 2007 he launched Mustache Mondays with partners Nacho Nava and Danny Gonzalez, the legendary first-of-its-kind weekly dance party, which is widely credited with kickstarting the DTLA queer renaissance of the late 00’s.
-Josh has remained in demand by staying versatile and knowing how to command total control of a dance floor with his far-reaching, multi-genre-encompassing musical repertoire.
 Past and current residencies include Mustache Mondays, Mr Black, Evita, Redline DTLA, Strut (Orange County) and the yearly Summertramp events.

 Bands | 7 pm-10 pm